These creative swimming games are brought to you by Melissa & Doug, written by our Blog Ambassador Stacy Teet.

 I was pleasantly surprised by how much the Jolly Jellyfish Sinker toys aided me in teaching the basic techniques of swimming.
 Also, they were so cute that all three of my children, ages 3-6, wanted to play with them.

 We took turns watching them get caught in currents from the pool jets on the stairs.
 We scooped them up with a Taffy Sea Turtle Net (not pictured here), and when the kids were ready to play, we took turns diving for jellyfish!

 This was a fantastic introduction to swimming for my six-year-old.
-While searching for these cute characters he was also practicing bobbing his head under water, holding his breath, chasing an object and retrieving items from under water–four lessons most swim instructors focus on for beginner swimmers, and here we were practicing these skills without him even knowing it.
+While play games and searching for these cute characters he was also practicing bobbing his head under water, holding his breath, chasing an object and retrieving items from under water–four lessons most swim instructors focus on for beginner swimmers.
+Here we were practicing these skills without him even knowing it.

 A few more days with Pinky, Blinky, Inky and Clyde (bonus points if you can tell me who we named them after) and he’ll be swimming in no time.

 Here are a few other swimming toys I’m considering adding to my arsenal:

 So tell me, what worked for you?
 How did you teach your children to swim?